White Dwarfs in Globular Clusters: Future Perspectives

 Summarizing the previous sections we feel quite confident that the coming years will provide ample material for new reviews on white dwarfs in globular clusters -- and we look forward to reading them!

 \acknowledgement It is a pleasure to thank C.E.
-Corsi, G. Prada Moroni, M. Salaris, and A. Tornamb\`e for several useful discussions on white dwarfs, and H. Kuntschner for information on the instruments of JWST.
-This work was partially supported by ASI (P.I.: F. Ferraro).
+Corsi, G. Prada Moroni and M. Salaris for several useful discussions on white dwarfs, and H. Kuntschner for information on the instruments of the James Webb Space Telescope.
+This work was partially supported by ASI (P.I.: F. Ferraro) and by PRIN-MIUR~2009 (P.I.
+R.~Gratton).
 One of us, G.B., acknowledges support from the ESO Visitor program.
 Extensive use has been made of both the ADS and the arXiv preprint archive.
 We also thank two anonymous referees for their suggestions and comments that helped to improve the quality of the manuscript.